-I'm very happy to say that with your help from the content online, your Look Over My Shoulder® program, and your daily emails, I was able to secure an offer from L.E.K Consulting.
+I'm very happy to say that with your help from your Look Over My Shoulder® program, and your daily emails, I was able to secure an offer from L.E.K Consulting.

 Coming from a science background, I lacked business acumen, and had a lot of difficulty forming a structure around unstructured problems.